Glossary O

 Deutsch: Oxygenierung / Español: Oxigenación / Português: Oxigenação / Français: Oxygénation / Italiano: Ossigenazione

 Oxygenation in the fitness context refers to the process by which oxygen is delivered to the body’s tissues via the bloodstream during physical activity.
-It is a critical factor in exercise performance, recovery, and overall health, as oxygen supports energy production in muscles and aids in the removal of metabolic waste like carbon dioxide.
+It is a critical factor in exercise Performance, recovery, and overall health, as oxygen supports energy production in muscles and aids in the removal of metabolic waste like carbon dioxide.

 Deutsch: Hafer / Español: Avena / Português: Aveia / Français: Avoine / Italiano: Avena

-Oat in the fitness context refers to a nutrient-rich whole grain commonly consumed as part of a balanced diet to support athletic performance, muscle recovery, and overall health.
+Oat in the fitness context refers to a nutrient-rich whole grain commonly consumed as part of a balanced diet to support athletic Performance, muscle recovery, and overall health.
 Known for its high carbohydrate content, oats provide sustained energy, making them a staple for pre- and post-workout meals.
 They also contain fibre, protein, vitamins, and minerals beneficial for fitness enthusiasts.

 Deutsch: Outdoor-Aktivität / Español: Actividad al aire libre / Português: Atividade ao ar livre / Français: Activité en plein air / Italiano: Attività all'aperto